Finite local principal ideal rings: The invariant Delta

 \section{The invariant \texorpdfstring{$\Delta$}{Delta}}

-There exists a natural group action on the set $\nabla$ of $p\,$-Eisenstein polynomials over $\xRo$ of degree $e$, that makes $\Delta$ a union of orbits.
+There exists a natural group action on the set $\nabla$ of $p\,$-Eisenstein polynomials over $\xRo$ of degree $e$ under which $\Delta$ is a union of orbits.
 The finite group involved is non-commutative in general.
 It depends only on $(a,e,f,p)$.
 In case $e\mid a$, $\Delta$ coincides with a single orbit, the one of $g\in\Delta$.
-But that may also hold when this condition does not apply.
-We will assume $\xh{a>e}$, to avoid the trivial case $R=k[Y]/(Y^a)$.
+But this may also hold when that condition does not apply.
+We again assume $\xh{a>e}$.
 Some preparation is in order before we can present the group action. $\xh{U}\coloneqq\{u\in R\mid\ord_\xp(u)=1\}$ denotes the set of uniformizers of $R$.\\